geeknoid/Undertaker/README.md

 The analysis to discover dead code depends on knowing the roots, the symbols that are known to be necessary.
 It is from those necessary symbols that the dead symbol analysis begins.
-There are two kinds of roots:
+There are three kinds of roots:

 * Any static method called `Main` in any assembly is considered a root.

 * Test methods for a variety of test frameworks.

-* * You can provide a list of assemblies as root assemblies.
+* You can provide a list of assemblies as root assemblies.
 Any public symbol exposed by these assemblies are considered roots.
 Any assemblies in the set which are considered part of a public API should normally be flagged as root assemblies.